dallasbgray/CR-10-bootloader-and-firmware/README.md

 Select **upload** and you're all set, the firmware has been uploaded to the board!
 Put it back together, and you're all ready to start printing again.

 Errors I ran into:

-*error 1: Header files not found for U8glib*.
+1. *Header files not found for U8glib*.
 This means you're missing the [U8glib_Arduino library](12) used for the LCD.
 Just add the .zip library to the IDE and reupload.

-*error 2: Filename or extension too long:* I hit Arduino IDE issues dealing with filenames and file path lengths being too long which I couldn't resolve, so I used VSCode with PlatformIO instead.
+2. *Filename or extension too long:* I hit Arduino IDE issues dealing with filenames and file path lengths being too long which I couldn't resolve, so I used VSCode with PlatformIO instead.
 More info in [this thread](13), but you may be able to figure this out.

 #### 2. Visual Studio with PlatformIO